State College, PA - Centre County Adds 1 New COVID-19 Case -

 Centre County's cases by zip code, according to available DOH data:

 *Note: Specific numbers for zip codes with 1-4 cases are redacted by the health department.
-Daily increase in brackets may include zip codes newly assigned to previously reported cases.
+Daily increases are in brackets.

 16823 (Bellefonte): 66 confirmed, 6 probable